-The wedding of Quacey and Morgan certainly didn’t hold back on creating their very own masterpiece.
+MGM Grand National Harbor hosted the wedding of Quacey and Morgan and certainly didn’t hold back on creating their very own masterpiece.

 I have the honor of meeting with Quacey and Morgan back in October 2018.
 We had a great initial phone call that allowed me to really get to know them.
 That connection took us on a journey that landed us at Maryland wedding venue MGM National Harbor.

 DC Wedding Request